The Directors are immensely pleased to present the 97th Annual Report

 accounting standards had been followed along with proper explanation

 relating to material departures;

 (b) The directors had selected such accounting policies and applied

 them consistently and made judgments and estimates that are reasonable

 and prudent so as to give a true and fair view of the state of affairs

-of the company at the end of the financial year and of the Profit and
+of the bank at the end of the financial year and of the profit and loss

 maintenance of adequate accounting records in accordance with the

 provisions of the Companies Act, 2013 for safeguarding the assets of

 the bank and for preventing and detecting fraud and other